285sopes2usac/USAX/docs/ancient_commits.md

 **Notes:**
    The commits in this group finally have a minimal devshell with `ls` working.
    The musl library is used by default.
 The shell forwards the unknown commands to busybox.
-Also, project's name changes from "experimentOS" to "Tilck".
+Also, project's name changes from "experimentOS" to "usax".

 **Instructions:**
    Exactly as above.
 Ubuntu 18.04 LTS is still required because of the QEMU scripts.